 - Rodolpho Cardenuto: Head of SAP partner organization.

-At Oracle, the restructuring covers two major organizational changes.
-The first is the significant downsizing of Oracle cloud infrastructure group (OCI) and the second is merging advanced customer support (ACS) organization with Oracle managed cloud services (MCS) organization.
+At Oracle, the Oracle layoffs resulted in the restructuring, which covers two major organizational changes.
+The first is the significant downsizing of the Oracle cloud infrastructure group (OCI), and the second is merging advanced customer support (ACS) organization with Oracle managed cloud services (MCS) organization.

 Downsizing OCI and merging ACS with MCS are complementary moves.
 To understand the rationale behind the plan, we need to understand the evolution of OCI.
 OCI is Oracle’s infrastructure as a service (IaaS) business.
 OCI started life in 2013 with Oracle’s acquisition of Nimbula.
 Nimbula was founded 2008 by Chris Pinkham and Willem Van Biljon who developed the Amazon Elastic Compute Cloud (EC2).
 Nimbula Director software allows users to implement IaaS-style private, public, and hybrid clouds.